brysonsteck/resurrection/README.md

 * `/about`
     * Displays information about the plugin, including links to GitHub and Spigot, and also warns the player if the plugin is outdated.
+* `/bug`
+    * Displays contact information in case a bug occurs, such as links to the GitHub issues page and my Discord.
+* `/howlong [PLAYER]`
+    * Shows the player how long they (or the specified player) have until they are resurrected.
+    * This command requires a player to be specified when ran from the console.
 * `/resurrect PLAYER`
     * Manually resurrects a player if they are dead.
     * Operator-only command.
-* `/howlong [PLAYER]`
-    * Shows the player how long they (or the specified player) have until they are resurrected.
-    * This command requires a player to be specified when ran from the console.

 ## Files